Code Security is not available for the site.

 Ignore for a specific instance

 To ignore a specific instance of a violation, comment no-dd-sa above the line of code to ignore.
 This prevents that line from ever producing a violation.
-For example, in the following Python code snippet, the line foo = 1 would be ignored by Static Analysis scans.
+For example, in the following Python code snippet, the line foo = 1 would be ignored by Static Code Analysis scans.

 #no-dd-sa